dantarakan/qbot/README.md

 Here lies the ROS project, built by Sze Tan, Hanyi Hu, Daniil Tarakanov, Alxandre Benoit and Guang Yang, as a part of a Human-Centred Robotics course at Imperial College London.

+## To-Do

+ - Make sure it doesn't repeat too many times if it cannot obtain an appropriate response
+ - Use Animated Speech
+ - Make face tracking more robust
+ - Don't make QBot stand up (because of stability issues)
+ - Ears lighting + more obvious que for when QBot is listening (i.e. a Siri chime)
+ - Evaluation

 #### Useful directories:
 ##### Nao puppet: